taborlab/FlowCal/doc/getting_started/install_python.rst

 	pip install FlowCal

 This should take care of all the requirements automatically.
-Linux and Mac OSX users may need to request administrative permissions by preceding this command with ``sudo``.
+Linux and macOS users may need to request administrative permissions by preceding this command with ``sudo``.

 Alternatively, download ``FlowCal`` from `here <https://github.com/taborlab/FlowCal/archive/master.zip>`_.
 Next, make sure that the following Python packages are present: